alexanian/socratic-form-microscopy/_posts/2019-04-06-the-nixon-problem.md

 Richard Nixon would likely have gone down in history as one of America's greatest presidents, if not for Watergate.

-To my mind, his greatest successes were détente with China and the end of the convertibility of dollars into gold, but he also deserves kudos for ending the war in Vietnam, continuing the process of desegregation, establishing the EPA, and signing the <a href="https://socratic-form-microscopy.com/2017/01/28/nuclear-weapons-7-0-strategy/#3">anti-ballistic missile treaty</a>.
+To my mind, his greatest successes were détente with China and the end of the convertibility of dollars into gold, but he also deserves kudos for ending the war in Vietnam, continuing the process of desegregation, establishing the EPA, and signing the <a href="{{ site.baseurl }}/2017/01/28/nuclear-weapons-7-0-strategy/#3">anti-ballistic missile treaty</a>.

 Nixon was willing to try unconventional solutions and shake things up.
 He wasn't satisfied with leaving things as they were.
 This is, in some sense, a violation of political norms.